vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 <hr>

-That is all the mathematicians had helped her, except for one.
+That is- <em>all</em> the mathematicians had helped her, except for one.

 A younger and pluckier geometer who had made it a personal vendetta to visit every day and steer her away from her plan.